Global uniqueness of large stable CMC spheres in asymptotically flat Riemannian three-manifolds: Proof of Theorem

-We will compute geometric quantities with respect to $g$, the Euclidean metric $\bar g$, and the Schwarzschild metric $g_m$ in the chart at infinity.
-To distinguish them, we add a bar for Euclidean quantities and a subscript $S$ for Schwarzschild quantities.
+the position vector field in the chart at infinity.
+We will compare geometric quantities with respect to $g$, the Euclidean metric $\bar g$, and the Schwarzschild metric $g_S$.
+To set them apart, we use a bar to denote Euclidean quantities and a subscript $S$ for Schwarzschild quantities.

-Let $\Sigma \subset M$ be an outlying connected closed stable constant mean curvature surface with large area.
-It follows from Theorem \ref{thm:mineffectivePMT} that the region enclosed by $\Sigma$ is disjoint from $B_2$.
-We explain in Appendix \ref{sec:spheres} why $\Sigma$ has the topology of a sphere.